moaz-shamim/Elementry-Weather-App/README.md

-# "Simple Weather Application using HTML, Bootstrap CSS framework &amp; JavaScript"
+# "Simple Weather Application using HTML,CSS & JavaScript"

 ## Overview of Weather App
 A weather app created using HTML, CSS, and JavaScript is a user-friendly web application that provides real-time weather information to users.
 Below is a description of such an app: